 Application of dynamic routing, difference to static routing.
-Open-Street Map properties, TSP: Definition and what pheromones denote in the graph.
+Open Street Map properties, TSP: Definitions, difference between pheromones and probabilities, applications in simple graphs (formulae are given)

 Logistic variants of TSP: (C)VRP, time windows, methods of updating, optimisation criteria.
-EH Wedel applications of ant algorithms.

 Lessons learnt: When to use and when not to use ant algorithms.